 If we look back at the ancient communities who heated hemp seeds on hot stones, there may seem to be little similarities between that and the dry herb vaporizers of today.
 However, as stated earlier, the science behind it is very much the same.
 Over the years, dry herb vaporizers – and vaporizers in general – have become smaller, more efficient, more portable and healthier.
 Perhaps we can look at these elements of change when looking at how they may develop in the future.

 The dry herb vaporizers of the future will be even more varied in size depending on people’s desire.
 Some may be more portable than they are now, smaller, and just as easy to carry around as a cigarette in 1920s America.
 Others will become more solid, more futuristic-looking, for those who don’t like the small pens.
+It would be even cooler if dry herb vaporizers even came with an inbuilt mini herb grinder attached.
+Perhaps this is too ambitious, but one day, who knows!

 As battery technology improves, so will dry herb vaporizers!
 The dry herb vaporizers of the future will have an even longer battery life and heat faster, potentially even allowing them to remain on for multiple days without needing to be charged.